rodekruis/building-damage-classification-mapillary/README.md

 Building damage classification from Mapillary street-view images

 ## introduction
-Some code to organize the annotation of images from Mapillary.
-Used for building damage classification after the Beirut explosions of 2020-08-04.
+Some scripts to organize the annotation of images from Mapillary.<br/> Used for building damage classification after the Beirut explosions of 2020-08-04.

 Workflow:
 1. get a list of relevant images